evidence-dev/template/README.md

-# Evidence Template Project
+# Evidence Template App

 ## Using Codespaces

 If you are using this template in Codespaces, click the `Start Evidence` button in the bottom status bar.
-This will install dependencies and open a preview of your project in your browser - you should get a popup prompting you to open in browser.
+This will install dependencies and open a preview of your app in your browser - you should get a popup prompting you to open in browser.

 Or you can use the following commands to get started: